Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-The other critical component in our machine-learning extension to semi-Lagrangian schemes is the {\tt Preprocess()} module portrayed in \cref{fig:Overview,fig:ECNet}.
-The {\tt Preprocess()} actions depend on training subset statistics and help transform raw feature vectors into amenable representations for the numerical error estimator \cite{scikit-learn11}.
-In our hyperparameter space exploration, we have discovered the existence of three types of preprocessing operations that favor convergence, speed, and precision. \Cref{alg:Preprocess} lists these preprocessing adjustments performed on data-packet attributes before assembling input vectors for $\mathcal{F}_{c,f}(\cdot)$ (see \cref{eq:Samples}).
-First, we $h$-scale the distance-related data in $\mathcal{p}$ (e.g., departure-arrival-point distance, level-set values, level-set second-order derivatives, and curvature).
-Then, we use the feature-type-based statistics $\mathcal{Q}$ extracted from the training subset to perform data (quasi) standardization.
-The latter comprises centering and scaling $\mathcal{p}$ entries using the mean and standard deviation calculated \textit{across} features of the same kind.
-For example, the {\tt Standardize()} method in \Cref{alg:Preprocess} replaces $\varphi \in \Psi \subset \mathcal{p}$ for $(\varphi - \mathcal{Q}.\mu_\phi) / \mathcal{Q}.\sigma_\phi$, where $\mathcal{Q}.\mu_\phi$ and $\mathcal{Q}.\sigma_\phi$ are the level-set mean and standard deviation computed across $\Psi \doteq \{\phi_a,\, (\phi_d)_{ij},\, \phi_d\}$, with $i,j \in \{0, 1\}$.
+The other critical component in our machine-learning-extended semi-Lagrangian scheme is the {\tt Preprocess()} module portrayed in \cref{fig:Overview,fig:ECNet}.
+The {\tt Preprocess()} actions depend on training-subset statistics and help transform raw feature vectors into amenable representations for the numerical-error estimator \cite{scikit-learn11}.
+In our hyperparameter-space exploration, we have discovered the existence of three types of preprocessing operations that favor convergence, interpretability, and precision. \Cref{alg:Preprocess} lists these adjustments performed on data-packet attributes before assembling the input vectors in \cref{eq:Samples}.
+First, we $h$-scale the distance-related data in $\mathcal{p}$, such as the departure-arrival-point distance, level-set values, level-set second-order derivatives, and curvature.
+The purpose of $h$-scaling is (1) to reduce the relative difference among feature magnitudes in $\mathcal{p}$ and (2) to uncorrelate data from a particular grid resolution.
+While (1) facilitates neural learning, (2) is useful for bootstrapping hyperparameter exploration across grid discretizations.
+In other words, uncorrelating data-packet attributes from the mesh size can reduce the cost of neural model optimization because the hyperparameters that work for $h_c$ are a good starting point for fitting $\mathcal{F}_{c,f}(\cdot)$ to learning tuples from $\mathcal{G}'$, where $h_c' \neq h_c$.